billwear/xpub/README.md

    - directly pulling from topics isn't reliable in the discourse API
  - utilizes subprocess.Popen running curl to pull the post by post_id

+### dcbpull (blind pull)
+ - works just like dcpull, but takes only -t topic_number
+ - places output in a file named after the article, with the topic number appendedn

 ### dcpush
  - takes CLI params -t topic_number and -i input file
    - **topic_number** is the number after the /t/ in the discourse document URL